Architecture¶

 - ignoreTestCases: Map of exact paths to operation/test case filters.
 Supports wildcard path (

-*) and wildcard method (*); test case names are exact matches. - ignoreSchemaValidationRules: Set of rule names to skip (e.g.,
+*) and wildcard method (*); test case names are exact matches. - ignoreSchemaValidationRules: Set of fully qualified schema rule class names to skip.

-"OutOfMinimumLengthString"). - ignoreAuthValidationRules: Set of auth rule names to skip.
+- ignoreAuthValidationRules: Set of fully qualified auth rule class names to skip.

 IgnoreConfigHandler applies filters during generation: